xavysp/DexiNed/README.md

     'CLASSIC'
 ]
 ```
-For example, if want t test your own dataset or image choose "CLASSIC".
+For example, if want to test your own dataset or image choose "CLASSIC" and save your test data in "data" dir.
 Before test the DexiNed model, it is necesarry to download the checkpoint here [Checkpoint Pytorch](https://drive.google.com/file/d/1SUytJJxicNAzncDNwDjIUG24FUpEWHm_/view?usp=sharing) and save this file into the DexiNed folder like: checkpoints/BIPED/14/(here the checkpoints from Drive), then run as follow:

 ```python main.py --choose_test_data=-1 ```